-The main steps to get a certified bank check are as under:
+The main steps to get a certified bank check are as follows:

-- Apply to your bank, where you have a checking account, as per the prescribed procedure.
+- Apply to your bank, where you have a checking account, according to the prescribed procedure.

-- Your bank account must have enough money to cover the desired amount to be written on the check along with the service charges for certified bank check.
+- Your bank account must have enough money to cover the wanted amount to be written on the check with the service charges for the certified bank check.
 Take care of the minimum balance requirements of your bank account.

-- For account verification and identification, Keep the necessary documents ready (driver's license, government license, etc.).
+- For account proof and identification, Keep the necessary documents ready (driver's license, government license, etc.).

-- Request the bank teller or representative for the issuance of the certified bank check along with the requisite details.
+- Ask the bank teller or representative for the issuance of the certified bank check with the necessary details.

-- Upon your request, the teller will verify your bank account balance for the required amount of the check.
+- On your request, the teller will verify your bank account balance for the required amount of the check.

-- After verification of your account, the bank teller will ask you to write the check.
+- After proof of your account, the bank teller will ask you to write the check.

-- Thereafter, the bank teller will check and verify the filled-in details and certify your bank check by putting a bank stamp on it.
+- After that, the bank teller will check and verify the filled-in details and certify your bank check by putting a bank stamp on it.
 The bank service fee for the certified bank check would also be charged.
 Then, the certified bank check would be handed over to you.

 - Once you are handed over the certified bank check; you may give the certified bank check to the recipient i.e. the seller, supplier or the counterpart in a transaction.